dgeb/json-api/format/index.md

 Primary heterogenous resources **MUST** be keyed by `"data"` at the top level of a document.

-When variable type resources are represented as objects, the `"type"` key must be specified for each resource:
+Variable type resources **MUST** be represented as objects that contain a type and an ID:

 ```javascript
 {